Frazier Reams: Education and early career

+Radio business

 In 1938, Reams founded Toledo's second radio station, WTOL.
 He added an FM sister in 1949, WTOL-FM.
 In 1957, he signed on Toledo's second television station, WTOL-TV.
 He sold the television station in 1966, but his family kept the radio stations well into the 1990s.

 From 1939 to 1945 he served on the Toledo Port Commission.
 From 1942 to 1944, he was collector of internal revenue.

+Congress

 In 1944, Reams sought the Democratic nomination for Governor of Ohio, but he placed fourth in the contest that was won by Frank Lausche.
 Once Lausche won the governorship, he appointed Reams to the office of state director of public welfare, where Reams served from 1945 to 1946.

 In 1950, Reams, according to his New York Times obituary, split with the Democratic organization in Toledo and was elected to the U.S. House of Representatives as an independent.
 He served in the House from 1951 to 1955, during the 82nd and 83rd Congresses, and represented the ninth congressional district of Ohio.
 However, in 1954, Reams was unsuccessful in his bid for a third term in Congress, losing his seat to a fellow Democrat, Thomas Ludlow Ashley.

 In 1951, Reams served as a delegate to the Council of Europe.
 In 1953 and 1954, he was a delegate to the Interparliamentary Union Conference.

+Other affiliations

 From 1937 to 1960, Reams served on the board of the Community Broadcasting Co. (the operator of WTOL and WCWA radio and WTOL TV), which he had founded in 1928.
 In 1955, Reams was one of the founding directors of the Toledo-Lucas County Port Authority.
 From 1948 to 1957, he was a trustee of Bowling Green State University.
 From 1965 until his death, he was chairman of the board of Reams Broadcasting Corp.